eh2k/squares-and-circles/README.md

     * RELEASE
  >`!` = current engine trigger

- All modulatiuonation have an attenuverter parameter (-/+).
+ All modulations have an attenuverter parameter (-/+).
   * The modulation-voltage is attenuverted/multiplied by -1..+1;

 <div style="page-break-after: always;"></div>